-Relative Strength Index, or RSI, is a popular indicator developed by a technical analyst named J. Welles Wilder.
+Relative Strength Index, or RSI, is a popular indicator developed by a technical analyst named J. Welles Wilder, that helps traders evaluate the strength of the current market.

 How to Trade Using RSI